statismo/statismo/modules/ITK/cli/statismo-sample.md

 -t, \--type *TYPE*
 :	Specifies the type of the model. *TYPE* can either be **shape** or **deformation**.

+-d, \--dimensionality
+:	Specifies the dimensionality of the model (either 2 or 3).
+This option is only available if the type is **deformation**.

 -i, \--input-file *MODEL_FILE*
 :	*MODEL_FILE* is the path to the model.